zephyrnhawk/ksite/README.md

 github for ksite
-Check kelseym.com/current.txt to check status of last update.
+Check   kelseym.com/current.txt   for status of last update.
 =====